INTRODUCTION to GEOCHEMISTRY (ERTH 2140)

 text

-exams, homework, project, grading
+exams, homework, grading

-academic integrity statement
+academic integrity & classroom etiquette

-syllabus for spring 2012
+syllabus for spring 2020

 handouts for lectures